Devblog artikkel om Agder, nr. 10

 To succeed, we all – in public sector, civil society, and private sector – have to partner and collaborate.
 This is necessary in order to realize our common goals and dreams.
 Only in this way will we all come to accept whatever decisions are made on how to move forward in Agder, and, most importantly, learn to accept and live by these decisions.

-(1) The first part of this article is a revised version of my article "Agder etter pandemien" (Agder after the pandemic), published in the Norwegian regional daily newspaper Fædrelandsvennen on 30 April 2020.
-The text from the section "Different stakeholders – different priorities and goals" was written for this Devblog article.
-The original article in Norwegian is available on Academia.edu (se Sources, websites).
-A Norwegian language version of the present article is at: https://www.devblog.no/no/article/agder-etter-pandemien
+(2) The first part of this article is a revised version of the article "Agder etter pandemien", published in the Norwegian regional daily Fædrelandsvennen, 30 April 2020.
+The text from section "Different stakeholders – different priorities and goals" and onwards was written for this Devblog article.
+The original article in Norwegian is available on Academia.edu (see Sources, Websites).
+A Norwegian language version of the present article is available (see Note 12).

-(3) Agderkonferansen, and presumably also Agdermøtet, appear to confuse the terms "internationalization" and "globalization", in that globalization is subsumed under internationalization.
-Agder's international relations are rather broader than internationalization that primarily focuses on economics and the private sector, and the correct term is accordingly globalization (for details, see Soeftestad 2018, Stiglitz 2002).
+(4) Agderkonferansen, and presumably also Agdermøtet, appear to confuse the terms "internationalization" and "globalization", in that globalization is subsumed under internationalization.
+Agder's international relations are rather broader than internationalization, which focuses on economics and the private sector.
+The correct term is globalization (see Soeftestad 2018, Stiglitz 2002).

-(9) See this Horizon Europe page for details: https://ec.europa.eu/info/horizon-europe-next-research-and-innovation-framework-programme/missions-horizon-europe_en
+(10) See this Horizon Europe page for details – https://ec.europa.eu/info/horizon-europe-next-research-and-innovation-framework-programme/missions-horizon-europe_en

 Krastev, Ivan.
 2020.
 Is It Tomorrow Yet?
 Paradoxes of the Pandemic.
 London, United Kingdom: Allen Lane - Penguin Books.